Cereal-Automation/Script-Monitoring/command-monitoring/src/main/kotlin/com/cereal/command/monitor/data/tgtg/README.md

 ### TgtgAppVersionUpdater
 Utility class to automatically fetch the latest TGTG app version from Google Play Store.

+### TgtgItemRepository
+Repository implementation that integrates with the monitoring system's ItemRepository interface.
+Converts TGTG business items into the standard Item format used by the monitoring system.

 ### Data Models
 - **AuthModels**: Authentication request/response models
 - **FavoriteBusinessesModels**: Business listing models with detailed store and item information